richRemer/propertize/README.md

 ```

 ### managed
 Use the `managed` function to provide a getter/setter for the property.
+The
+property will not be enumerable.

 ```js
 var managed = require("propertize").managed,